tedneward/Azgaarnoth/Classes/Cleric.md

 Beginning at 6th level, you can use your Channel Divinity twice between rests, and beginning at 18th level, you can use it three times between rests.
 When you finish a short or long rest, you regain your expended uses.

 ## Channel Divinity: Turn Undead
+*2nd-level cleric feature*

 As an action, you present your holy symbol and speak a prayer censuring the undead.
 Each undead that can see or hear you within 30 feet of you must make a Wisdom saving throw.
 If the creature fails its saving throw, it is turned for 1 minute or until it takes any damage.

 A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you.
 It also can't take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
 If there's nowhere to move, the creature can use the Dodge action.

 ## Channel Divinity: Harness Divine Power
+*2nd-level cleric feature*

-Starting at 2nd level, you can expend a use of your Channel Divinity to fuel your spells.
+You can expend a use of your Channel Divinity to fuel your spells.
 As a bonus action, you touch your holy symbol, utter a prayer, and regain one expended 1st-level spell slot, the level of which can be no higher than half your proficiency bonus (rounded up).
 The number of times you can use this feature is based on the level you've reached in this class: 2nd level, once; 6th level, twice; and 18th level, thrice.
 You regain all expended uses when you finish a long rest.

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.